Littleton Cultural Council

 – Evidence of track record and dedication of the applicant

-– Ability to address the diverse cultural needs of a community’s underserved populations or support diverse forms of cultural activities
+– Ability to address community cultural needs and/or support diverse forms of cultural activities

 – Financial need